 *Integrated Concepts in Nursing is a 3-credit capstone course that runs over 12 weeks.

-3-Semester Accelerated.
-ARN to BS students must have a valid nursing license prior to enrolling in clinical courses.
-ARN to BS classes are Hybrid delivery (face to face/online) in block schedule one day/week
+RN to B.S. students must have passed the NCLEX by the summer prior to starting the program.
+RN to B.S. students must have a valid nursing license prior to enrolling in clinical courses.
+RN to B.S. classes are Hybrid delivery (face to face/online) in block schedule one day/week.

 At least 36 of the last 60 credits toward the B.S. must be earned at Penn State.
 A total of 120 credits is required.